zhullyb/monyhar/monyhar/docs/win_cross.md

 # Cross-compiling Chrome/win

-As many Chromium developers are on Linux/Mac, cross-compiling Chromium for Windows targets facilitates development for Windows targets on non-Windows machines.
+As many Monyhar developers are on Linux/Mac, cross-compiling Monyhar for Windows targets facilitates development for Windows targets on non-Windows machines.